aleph2c/miros/doc/zero_to_one.rst

 .. admonition:: translation

-  Tara, the "target state" is used by the event processor to recurse outward from C1 to find a state that knows what to do with the Event, who's signal name is Mary.
+  The target state is used by the event processor to recurse outward from C1 to find a state that knows what to do with the Event, who's signal name is Mary.